pishoyg/coptic/README.md

 milestone, some issues will be higher-priority than others, and some issues will be prerequisites for others.
 But we rely on our own memory for those.

+We also don't track issue sizes, or estimates for how much time they take.
+Again, we rely on our memory for that.

 There is also a generic developer experience milestone, that is somewhat long-living, and has been growing to be synonymous to the `dev` label.
 Although in cases when a `dev` task pertains to another milestone, the other milestone